ericphanson/AllocArrays.jl/README.md

 ## Safety

 Before using a bump allocator (`BumperAllocator`, or `UncheckedBumperAllocator`) it is recommended the user read the [Bumper.jl README](https://github.com/MasonProtter/Bumper.jl#bumperjl) to understand how it works and what the limitations are.

+It is also recommended to start with `CheckedAllocArray` (with `BumperAllocator`) and move to using `AllocArray` only when necessary on well-tested code.

 Note also: